rust-lang/rfcs/text/0000-foreach.md

 The foreach() method proposed by this RFC is fundamentally sugar; it does not enable programmers to write any instruction not already possible with existing language features.
-The most common recommendation is to write a `for` loop, but it is also possible to chain one of several consuming iterators, to write a fold which returns (), or to add a dependency to the itertools crate and use the foreach method defined there.
+The most common recommendation is to write a `for` loop, but it is also possible to chain one of several consuming iterator methods after a map, to write a fold which returns (), or to add a dependency to the itertools crate and use the foreach method defined there.
 A [prior RFC](https://github.com/rust-lang/rfcs/pull/582) to the same effect was closed without merging for these reasons.

 However, if the inclusion of foreach() is syntactic sugar, then the exclusion of foreach() is syntactic salt.
 Several consumers are currently 'blessed' by std as